11 Lesbian Age Gap Movies and Sapphic Power-Dynamic Stories

 ⌛ Runtime: 180 minutes

-📺 Where to Watch: Criterion Channel, IFC Films
+📺 Where to Watch: Amazon

 ✨ A French coming-of-age story following a young student who discovers love and her sexuality through an intense relationship with an older art student.